mliu-dark-knight/NEST/README.md

 ```

 ## Default Run
-- Run the entire pipeline, including instance matching with kernels, training and evaluating
+- Run the entire pipeline, including instance matching with motifs, training and evaluating
 ```
 python maim.py
 ```
-- Only match instances with kernels
+- Only match instances with motifs
 ```
 python preprocess.py
 ```